 When the weather turns cold, people often turn to rich, aged spirits like whiskey, brandy and dark rum.
 These are fine choices, but they’re not the only choices at your disposal.
 Enter: gin.

 With its bracing botanicals, gin is regularly reserved for warm weather, making an appearance in G&Ts on hot summer nights or whenever you want to indulge in a classic Martini.
 But you can take this spirit to new levels during the winter.
 Gin has notes of pine, florals, citrus, roots and warming spices, making it the perfect choice for cold-weather cocktails.
 This includes the Golden Purl.

-A purl is an old-school English drink classically involving hot ale with or without warming spices and a nice dollop of gin.
-In this recipe, the ale is replaced with warm sparkling cider.
-Sound weird?
-On the contrary, the fizz adds a refreshing essence and works well with the booze.
-The maple adds a hefty, buttery quality to the mix.
-You may sip this drink and think it's laden with citrus, but save for the bitters and garnish, there's none.
-If you want something with a little less oomph, opt for nonalcoholic cider.
+A purl is an old-school English drink classically involving hot ale.
+It can be served with or without warming spices and a nice dollop of gin.
+In this recipe from Denver-based writer Linnea Covington, the ale is replaced with warm sparkling cider.
+The fizzy apple cider adds refreshing effervescence to the drink and works well with the dry gin and the sweet, bourbon barrel-aged maple syrup, which brings a hefty, buttery quality to the mix.

-Heat up the cider until hot and stir in the maple syrup until dissolved.
+Heat up the cider on the stove until hot, then stir in the maple syrup until it dissolves.

-Pour into a glass mug and add the gin.
+Pour into a glass mug, add the gin and stir.

 Garnish with an orange peel.